openhive-network/mesh-api/README.md

 - Build HiveD and HAF
 - Run HAfAH and run it
 - Run Drone
-- Run the mesh api and expose it outside of the docker on port 4001
+- Run the mesh api and expose it on port 4001

 ## API Endpoints